ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_cookbook/price_engine_cookbook.md

 To get the prices and stock information for your catalog element(s), use the `CatalogService` that contains helper methods to create the PriceRequest.

-It also already assigns the correct prices and stock back to catalog element(s).
+It also assigns the correct prices and stock back to catalog element(s).

 ``` php
 public function getPricesForCatalogElement($catalogElement)